 If you are considering a future in healthcare, enrolling in medical assistant programs is a fantastic choice for many reasons.
 According to a survey done by the Healthcare Intelligence Network, medical assistants were highlighted as necessary and vital parts to patient care.

-Demand for Certified Medical Assistants or CMA, or MA in some cases, is growing faster than the national average for healthcare professionals and all other jobs at a growth rate of 29%!
-That is astounding!!
-The time could not be better for making the jump to a medical assist program, be it online or in a traditional classroom setting.
+Demand for Certified Medical Assistants or CMA, or MA in some cases, is growing faster than the national average for healthcare professionals and all other jobs at a growth rate of 23%!
+The time could not be better for enrolling for a medical assistant program, either online or in a traditional classroom setting.

 Below we will cover everything about medical assistants and how to get started in this field!!
-In just a few easy steps we will show you an easy no-hassle path to medical assistant education from the comfort of your computer, phone or tablet.
-Their are a lot of ways to get to us at CMAPrograms.org nowadays.
-We explain why, what to ask and how to go about doing it below.
-Let’s get started!!
+In just a few easy steps we will show you an easy, no-hassle path to medical assistant education from the comfort of your computer, phone or tablet.

 Selecting Accredited Medical Assistant Programs

 The accrediting bodies for CMA schools are the (CAAHEP) Commission on Accreditation of Allied Health Education Programs or the (ABHES) Accrediting Bureau of Health Education Schools.
 Your program must be listed with either of these organizations or you will not be eligible for taking the CMA examination for certification.
 Which means you cannot get a job.

 13 Questions to ask Prospective Medical Assistant Schools